BBC apologises for ‘serious flaws’ in making of Gaza documentary

 “We are requesting the relevant financial accounts of the production company in order to do that.”

+Hoyo Films said in a statement: “We are co-operating fully with the BBC and Peter Johnston (director of editorial complaints and reviews) to help understand where mistakes have been made.

+“We feel this remains an important story to tell, and that our contributors – who have no say in the war – should have their voices heard.”

-In a separate statement, the BBC’s board said mistakes made in producing the documentary were “significant and damaging to the BBC”.
+In another statement, the BBC’s board said mistakes made in producing the documentary were “significant and damaging to the BBC”.

 The statement said: “The subject matter of the documentary was clearly a legitimate area to explore, but nothing is more important than trust and transparency in our journalism.